secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - inherits the rights of the "Editor" role
 - may list and view all CSAF documents in `Approved` status
+- may change the workflow state of all CSAF documents from `RfPublication` to `Published`
-- may change the status of all CSAF documents from `Approved` to `Published` (this change of status may also happen time-based, i.e. by setting a publishing date)
+- may change the workflow state of all CSAF documents from `Approved` to `Draft`

 ##### Role: Reviewer